 The main scenic spots in Yunnan are: Stone Forest, Old Town of Lijiang, Lugu Lake, Cangshan Erhai, Three Parallel Rivers, Shangri-La, Yulong Snow Mountain, Xishuangbanna, Tengchong Geothermal Volcano, Zhaotong Western Grand Canyon Hot Spring Ecological Park, Longyun Former Residence, and Dali Three Towers.

 The azaleas of Laojun Mountain in Lijiang will bloom in May and June, and the lotus will also bloom after the summer.
-At the same time, various wild fungi will make foodies a feast.

 First: Eggs sold in bundles